comumcravonamao/comumcravonamao.github.io/_posts/2024-07-09-sam-wants-palestineans-to-perish.md

 ---
 title: "Free Palestine from U.S.A."
 date: 2024-07-06 07:00:00 +0000
-categories: [cartoon]
+categories: [Cartoon]
-tags: [palestina, sátira, cartoon]
+tags: [palestina, palestine, satire, sátira, cartoon]
 description: "Free Palestine from U.S.A."
 ---

-The U.S. senate supportes the genocide in Gaza.
+The U.S. senate supports the genocide in Gaza.
 It must stop!
 Free Palestine from oppression.

 ## Cartoon